Rheinmetall Protective Shield

 Safeguarding military assets

 Out-of-area operations, peace enforcement and peace keeping missions: foreign deployments are clearly on the rise, and 21st century armed forces find themselves faced with new challenges.
 Deployments abroad create the need for semi-permanent forward operating bases, airfields and similar facilities.
 Location and layout mean such military assets present obvious targets for terrorist attack.
-To protect them in high-risk regions, Rheinmetall Defence offers its own comprehensive, flexibly deployable system for force protection–Rheinmetall Protective Shield.
+To protect them in high-risk regions, Rheinmetall offers its own comprehensive, flexibly deployable system for force protection–Rheinmetall Protective Shield.

 Comprehensive force protection from a single source